 Uses unit-terms as ordinary nouns in a descriptive sense, not as a part of a specific scheme of stratigraphic classification.The use of informal terms in published documents is strongly discouraged.

 The system of proper names given to specific stratigraphic units.

+An interface indicative of a particular position in a stratigraphic sequence.
 The type of horizon is indicated by a prefix, e.g., lithohorizon, biohorizon, chronohorizon.

 A demonstration of correspondence in character and/or stratigraphic position.
 The type of correlation is indicated by a prefix, e.g., lithocorrelation, biocorrelation, chronocorrelation.

 The science of dating and determining the time sequence of the events in the history of the Earth.

 A subdivision of geologic time.

 A branch of geochronology that deals with the quantitative (numerical)measurement of geologic time.
 The abbreviations ka for thousand (103), Ma for million (106), and Ga for billion (milliard of thousand million, 109) years are used.

 The term "facies" originally meant the lateral change in lithologic aspect of a stratigraphic unit.
 Its meaning has been broadened to express a wide range of geologic concepts: environment of deposition, lithologic composition, geographic, climatic or tectonic association, etc.

+The preempting of general terms for special restricted meanings has been a source of much confusion.
 The preferable procedure is to conserve the original general meaning of a term and to seek a more precise and less ambiguous word for the special meaning.

 The proposal of a new formal stratigraphic unit requires a statement of intent to introduce the new unit and the reasons for the action.
 A new unit must be duly proposed and duly described.
 This includes:

-(see section 3.B.5).
+(see section 3.B.v).

 Gives the geographic location and geologic setting of the stratotype with an indication of accessibility, maps, and markers, both artificial and natural.

 For units of the type for which it is impractical to use stratotypes as standards, reliance is placed on the accurate description and illustration of those features that constitute the diagnostic criteria of the unit.

 c.
 Description ofunit at stratotype or type locality

 Geographic extent; regional variations in thickness, lithostratigraphy, biostratigraphy or other properties; nature of boundaries away from the type; criteria to be used in identifying and extending the unit over the area of its presence.

 e.
-Geologic age.
+Geologic age

 f.
-Correlation with other units.
+Correlation with other units

 g.
-Genesis (where appropriate).
+Genesis (where appropriate)

 h.
 References to the literature

 The same rules of procedure used for outcrop sections apply to subsurface units established on the basis of exposures in mines, tunnels or from sections penetrated in wells.
 Stratotypes in well sections are designated by well depths and on well logs and in cores, if available.
 The following data are desirable for establishing subsurface units:

 The name of the well or mine and geographic location using conventional oil field or topographic nomenclature.

 Lithologic and paleontologic logs of the well or wells, and maps and cross sections of the mine, in written and graphic form with the boundaries of the new unit and its subdivisions.

 Electrical and/or other wire-line logs and seismic profiles with boundaries and subdivisions of the unit shown at a scale adequate to permit appreciation of detail.

 A depository should be an institution with the proper curatorial facilities and assurance of perpetuity where the materials are available for study.
 The location of the depository for materials from the stratotype well, tunnel or mine should be given.

 The names of most formal stratigraphic units consist of an appropriate geographic name combined with an appropriate term indicating the kind and rank of the unit, e.g. La Luna Formation, except for some terms that were established in the early history of stratigraphy.

 The formal name of a biostratigraphic unit is formed from the names of one or more appropriate fossils combined with the appropriate term for the kind of biostratigraphic unit, e.g., Exus albus Assemblage Zone. (see Chapter 7 - Biostratigraphic Units).

 Geographic names should be derived from permanent natural or artificial features at or near which the stratigraphic unit is present.A name should be on standard published maps of the pertinent political jurisdiction.